The Impact of Data Distribution on Q-learning with Function Approximation: Data distribution matters

-We let $C_3$ denote the coefficient defined by \eqref{eq:C2_bound} and \eqref{eq:expectation_coef}.
-Other works \citep{antos_2008,lazaric_2012,lazaric_2016,xie_2020} use concentrability coefficients similar to those defined above to derive upper bounds on the performance of various algorithms.
+Other works \citep{munos_2007,chen_2019,antos_2008,lazaric_2012,lazaric_2016,tosatto_2017,xie_2020} use concentrability coefficients similar to those defined above to derive upper bounds on the performance of various algorithms.

-Unfortunately, although the concentrability coefficients above attempt to provide a closed way to quantify distributional shift, they have limited interpretability.
-Specifically, it is hard to infer from the aforementioned coefficients which exact sampling distributions should be used.
-For example, if we consider coefficients $C_2$ and $C_3$, even if we know which parts of the state space are relevant (according to the distribution $\rho$ in \eqref{eq:supremum_coef} and \eqref{eq:expectation_coef}), the computation of the coefficient in \eqref{eq:C2_bound} still depends on the complex interactions between $\rho$ and the dynamics of the MDP under any possible policy.
+Unfortunately, although the concentrability coefficients above attempt to quantify distributional shift, they have limited interpretability.
+Specifically, it is hard to infer from the coefficients above which exact sampling distributions should be used.
+For example, if we consider coefficients $C_2$ and $C_3$, even if we know which parts of the state space are relevant according to the distribution $\rho$, the computation of the coefficient in \eqref{eq:C2_bound} still depends on the complex interactions between $\rho$ and the dynamics of the MDP under any possible policy.
 What can be concluded is that the concentrability coefficient will depend on all states that can be reached by any policy when the starting state distribution is given by $\rho$.
-However, it is not obvious which exact target distribution we should aim at when selecting the sampling distribution $\mu$, especially when we do not know the underlying MDP or which regions of the state space are of interest.
-In the face of such uncertainty, previous works suggest that high coverage of the state space is desirable, assuming upper-bounded concentrability coefficients \citep{munos_2008,farahmand_2010,chen_2019,yang_2019}.
+However, it is not obvious which exact target distribution we should aim at when selecting the sampling distribution $\mu$, especially when we do not have access to the full specification of the underlying MDP or which regions of the state space are of interest.
+In the face of such uncertainty, previous works assume sufficient coverage of the state (and action) space, thus using upper bounded concentrability coefficients to analyze the performance of the algorithms \citep{munos_2008,farahmand_2010,chen_2019,yang_2019}.

+More recently, \citet{chen_2019} revisit the assumption of a bounded concentrability coefficient and formally justify the necessity of mild distribution shift via an information-theoretic lower bound.
+Precisely, the authors show that, under a bounded concentrability coefficient defined using \eqref{eq:supremum_coef}, polynomial sample complexity is precluded if the MDP dynamics are not restricted.
+In subsequent work, \citet{xie_2020} break the hardness conjecture introduced by \citet{chen_2019} albeit under a more restrictive concentrability coefficient similar to that of \eqref{eq:C1_bound}.
+Both works highlight the dependence of the concentrability coefficient on the properties of the MDP.